 \section{Conclusion}

-In this work, we propose Jump-Start Reinforcement Learning (\method), a method for leveraging a prior policy of any form to bolster exploration in reinforcement learning and hence increasing sample efficiency.
-Our algorithm creates a learning curriculum by rolling in a preexisting guide-policy, which is then followed by the self-improving exploration policy.
-The job of the exploration policy is significantly simplified as it starts its exploration from the states closer to the goal.
+In this work, we propose Jump-Start Reinforcement Learning (\method), a method for leveraging a prior policy of any form to bolster exploration in RL to increase sample efficiency.
+Our algorithm creates a learning curriculum by rolling in a pre-existing guide-policy, which is then followed by the self-improving exploration policy.
+The job of the exploration-policy is simplified, as it starts its exploration from states closer to the goal.
 As the exploration policy improves, the effect of the guide-policy diminishes, leading to a fully capable RL policy.
-Importantly, our approach is generic in that it can be used with any downstream RL method.
+Importantly, our approach is generic since it can be used with any RL method that requires exploring the environment, including value-based RL approaches, which have traditionally struggled in this setting.
 We showed the benefits of \method~in a set of offline RL benchmark tasks as well as more challenging vision-based robotic simulation tasks.
-Our experiments indicated that \method~is more sample efficient than more complex IL+RL approaches while being easily compatible with other approaches' benefits.
+Our experiments indicate that \method~is more sample efficient than more complex IL+RL approaches while being compatible with other approaches' benefits.
 In addition, we presented theoretical analysis of an upper bound on the sample complexity of \method~, which showed from-exponential-to-polynomial improvement in time horizon from non-optimism exploration methods.

-In the future, we plan on deploying \method~in the real world in conjunction with various types of guide policies to further investigate its ability to initialize reinforcement learning efficiently.
+In the future, we plan on deploying \method~in the real world in conjunction with various types of guide-policies to further investigate its ability to bootstrap data efficient RL.